 Actually, a long-time friend of ours who is now with Jesus used to say there were five steps to the inductive process: observation, observation, observation, then interpretation and application.
 We can get very lazy in the observation part.
 We begin to read into the Scriptures what we want to see there instead of making sure we see what IS there.

 I don’t know about you, but I want to make sure I am basing my faith on what IS in God’s Word, not something I have heard before and not something I am imagining to be there.
-So, approach the Bible as sufficient, not needing our “improvement.’
+So approach the Bible as sufficient, not needing your “improvement.”

-3. Discern truth from error by using the whole Bible, not just pieces.
+Tame the dragon by discerning truth from error using the whole Bible, not just pieces.

 Just say, “NO!”

 Learn more about staying spiritually healthy in an unhealthy world through our Healthy Living Bible Study of Colossians and Philemon (11 lessons).
 The book of Colossians is all about what believers can know about Christ that is true.
 It also shows you what God does for you whenever you choose to put your faith in His Son.
 Colossians shows you how to approach many practical areas of life living God’s way rather than the world’s way.
 And it helps you build godly relationships with those around you.
 The Healthy Living Bible Study will help you to get firmly entrenched in truth you can know so that you can dwell there and stay spiritually healthy.
 We’ll never know all there is to know about God.
 There will always be some mystery about Him.
 But there’s plenty enough revealed in the Bible to satisfy your desire to know Him truthfully and to know how to live your life in Christ truthfully.
 Colossians will also teach you how to live out your faith at work.

 Learn how to study the Bible correctly through all of our Joyful Walk Bible Studies.